tonyx/Sharpino/README.md

     - It is possible to use "details" as a way to handle the composition of information coming from aggregates and events.
 The examples provided prefer to use directly the aggregates state (which is efficient by using the cache) s state (which is efficient by using the cache).
     - Events can be queried directly to retrieve any projections, however the user may need to do some work to be efficient.
     - More complex projections may need some work to be efficient in the same way the aggregates are.
+- Why caring about cross streams transactions and cross aggregates invariants (instead of just ruling them out)?
+    - New business rules may imply new invariants that can escape the constraints of the current structure of aggregates anyway.

 ## Possible improvements
 - Use a generic way to support publish/subscribe on event bus (event broker, message broker distributed cahce...).
 There is a parameter type IEventBroker that is not used and needs to be used to specify the publish events after storing them.